nypasha1928/PyBer_Analysis/README.md

-PyBer  Analysis
+PyBer ANALYSIS .

-Project Overview
+PROJECT OVERVIEW :

 Analyze and visualize ride-sharing data using the power of Python, Pandas, and Matplotlib.
 We've been given access to the company's complete recordset of rides.
 This contains information about every active driver and historic ride, including details like city, driver count, individual fares, and city type.

-Resources
+RESOURCES :

-•	Data Source: city data.csv , ride data.csv
+Data Source: city data.csv , ride data.csv
-•	Software: Anaconda , jupyter .
+Software: Anaconda , jupyter .

-Discussion
+DISCUSSION :

 The PyBer Summary DataFrame provides an overview comparison of PyBer's ridesharing services in three types of cities: rural, surburban, and urban cities.
 Listed below there is a  bubble chart that show cases the average fare versus the total number of rides with bubble size based on the average number pf drivers for each city type : Urban, Suburban and Rural .

 https://github.com/nypasha1928/PyBer_Analysis/blob/main/analysis/Fig1.png